Nylux/KeypadProfile-4k/README.md

 - Cd into the folder : `cd KeypadProfile-4k`
 - Install requirements : `make setup`
 - Build the executable : `make release`

-### Alternative Setup
-If for some reason you do not wish to or can not install make, you can simply open the Makefile in your text editor of choice and run the commands listed there in your terminal manually.